 Like many of her era, she became convinced Aboriginal people would become extinct due to their inability to cope with “civilisation”.
 She strongly defended regulatory action which strengthened her position with the government though it compromised her academic integrity.
 By 1907 she was considered an “expert” and lectured on the “half caste” problem and keeping Aboriginal people from white influences.

 She set off on an epic eight month journey to understand the social organisation of south west tribal groups and by 1909 her manuscript was a large treatise on every aspect of Indigenous life in the west.
-English social anthropologist Alfred Radcliffe-Brown found Bates’ work when came to WA for research.
+English social anthropologist Alfred Radcliffe-Brown found her work when he came to WA for research.
 Though he wanted to use her field notes they fell out because of her lack of interest in theory.
 They also quarrelled over the treatment of Aboriginal venereal victims with Radcliffe-Brown arguing for quarantine lock hospitals on islands off Carnarvon while Bates said they were better off in their homelands.

-Back in Perth in 1912, Bates got the news that would set her life course.
+In Perth in 1912, Bates got the news that would set her life course.
 She was appointed WA’s unpaid and unsupported Protector of Aborigines at Eucla on the Great Australian Bight.
-She stayed at a sheep station but was drawn in to tend the sick and noted “how quickly the natives have annexed me”.
-In 1913 she left the station to live under canvas at Fowler’s Bay and spent her days tending to the aged and ill and collecting dialects and customs.
+She stayed at a sheep station but was drawn to tend the sick and noted “how quickly the natives have annexed me”.
+In 1913 she left the station to live under canvas at Fowler’s Bay and spent her days tending to the aged and ill, and collecting dialects and customs.
 In 1914 she travelled to Adelaide for a science congress and was feted by women’s groups and journalists.
 She gave testimony to a government inquiry on Aborigines and was opposed to bringing them in to missions or town fringe camps.